InnoSWP/ReusEdAppG7/README.md

 ### ✅ Module based system

-Developers can pick any modules they want and import them in his own Flutter application
+Developers can pick any modules they want and include them in his own Flutter application

 ### ✅ Chats